rcr-software/How-To-Program/README.md

 Open the first lesson folder and read the README.txt

+Or view the Lessons.txt file to find a different lesson to start on

 All code uploaded here is open for everyone to view and anyone may use this as a resource